New from ACTIVE: Check out our latest products here

 Baking Soda and Vinegar Technique

-baking soda and vinegar techniqueThis method is as simple as it is effective.
-Combine ½ cup of baking soda with 1 cup of vinegar and pour it directly into the disposal.
+Pour the mixture directly into the disposal.
 The fizzing action will help break down minor clogs.
 Plus, it’s a great way to eliminate unpleasant odors from the disposal.

 Hot Water and Dish Soap Flush

 Another natural method involves your everyday dish soap.
-Here’s how to do it:

-2. Pour boiling water down the drain
+Pour boiling water down the drain and let the mixture sit for 10 minutes.

 Resetting Your Garbage Disposal